hwborchers/gsoc-r/README.md

 | bdvis: Biodiversity data visualizations | Vijay Barve | Virgilio Gomez-Rubio, Jorge Soberon |  |
 | Dimension Reduction Methods for Multivariate Time Series | wbnicholson | jbien, David S. Matteson |  |
 | GenPCA: A Generalized PCA Toolkit for High-dimensional Data Analysis in R| Xingguo | tourzhao |  |

+For more information about the proposed and accepted projects see the archived copies of the [RWiki list](https://github.com/rstats-gsoc/gsoc2015/tree/master/RWiki) of proposed and accepted projects 2014 on the rstats-gsoc GitHub repository.